 Angela Y. Davis

-Angela Y. Davis is Distinguished Professor Emerita in the History of Consciousness and Feminist Studies Departments at the University of California, Santa Cruz.
-Dr. Davis grew up in Birmingham, Alabama, and has been an activist and Marxist-Feminist in the Black Power and abolitionist movements since the late 1960s.
-In the 1980s, her book Women, Race and Class helped to establish the concept of intersectionality.
-She also helped to develop the concept of prison abolition, especially in her books Are Prisons Obsolete?
-(2003) and Abolition Democracy: Beyond Prisons, Torture, and Empire (2005).
-Recently, Dr. Davis has written about the international movement in solidarity with Palestine in Freedom Is a Constant Struggle: Ferguson, Palestine, and the Foundations of a Movement (2015).
-Dr. Davis is an internationalist and anti-capitalist.
-Her work helped to lay the theoretical groundwork for the #DefundthePolice movement.
+Angela Y. Davis is a distinguished professor emerita in the History of Consciousness and Feminist Studies Departments at the University of California, Santa Cruz.
+Davis grew up in Birmingham, Alabama, and has been an activist and Marxist-feminist in the Black Power and abolitionist movements since the late 1960s.
+In the 1980s, her book Women, Race and Class helped establish the concept of intersectionality.
+She also helped develop the concept of prison abolition, especially in her books Are Prisons Obsolete? and Abolition Democracy: Beyond Empire, Prisons, and Torture.
+Recently Davis has written about the international movement in solidarity with Palestine in Freedom Is a Constant Struggle: Ferguson, Palestine, and the Foundations of a Movement.
+Her work helped lay the theoretical groundwork for the #DefundThePolice movement.
+Davis’s memoir will soon be published in a new edition by Haymarket Books.

 The Lannan Cultural Freedom Prize is awarded to Dr. Angela Y. Davis for her lifetime achievements as a public intellectual advocating for racial, gender, and economic justice.